k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 updated: 2016-03-09 23:00
 ---

 Meteor.js is a **full stack javascript framework** for building modern web applications on a unified javascript stack (MongoDB, Node.js, Browser).
-If you want to build application fast - it's definitely the way to go.
+If you want to build application fast, it's definitely the way to go.
-This article is a rough overview of some selected concepts and techniques that I am using for side projects.
-Some key benefits of Meteor.js:
+This article provides a rough overview of some selected concepts and techniques that I am using for side projects.

+Some key benefits of Meteor.js are:

 - Barely any dev-ops from the first line to production
-- Sophisticated Template Engine
+- Sophisticated template engine
 - Realtime per default
 - Painless Cordova mobile builds